 Getting a "hello world" Kubernetes cluster set up and running in a test environment is easy, but where to go from there can often be daunting.
 Information on how to operate an end to end Kubernetes solution is dispersed across the internet or in classes that only dive into a single component.
 In our recent webinar bootcamp, we presented a series of episodes that go through the end-to-end management of Kubernetes and its necessary supporting services, such as monitoring and troubleshooting.
 Mesosphere now has a free Kubernetes cheatsheet geared towards arming Kubernetes cluster administrators, architects, infrastructure engineers, and others in operations.
-This free cheatsheat can only be downloaded from Mesosphere.
+This free cheatsheat can only be downloaded

 The Kubernetes cheatsheet covers:

 - What is Kubernetes?